 Legal, Copyright and Comment Policy

-Please note: It has been the policy at MTP for seven years that anonymous or pseudonymous comments will not be reviewed or posted if we don’t know who you are.
-This is particularly true if you post a comment anonymously and we believe that you are trolling for the company discussed in the post, especially Google.
+Please note: It has been the policy at MTP since 2006 that anonymous or pseudonymous comments will not be reviewed or posted if we don’t know who you are.
+This is particularly true if you post a comment anonymously and we believe that you are trolling for the company discussed in the post, especially Google or Pandora.
 We’ve been at this for a while now, and we can spot trolls, so save yourself some time.

 DMCA notices should be sent to our registered agent at copyright1 [at] musictechpolicy [dot com] We do not send DMCA notices to Chilling Effects, but we may send them to the FBI or state law enforcement authorities.